vorburger/mvn2bazel/README.md

 This document is a brain dump of ideas for as-much-as-possible "in an ideal world" automated Maven to Bazel migration.

+This should ultimately permit migrating a complex real world project such as git.OpenDaylight.org's build system to Bazel.

 It may evolve into a more formal spec for such a project.

 - [X] build using external Maven repo deps?
 DONE, see examples/java-maven/WORKSPACE